Angina (Typical = 3/3 symptoms, Atypical = 2/3)

 - Bare Metal Stent: Must be on dual-antiplatelet therapy (DAPT) for 1 month to prevent in-stent thrombosis.
 Higher risk of in-stent stenosis than drug-eluting stents.

-- Drug-Eluting Stent (usually everolimus-eluting): Prevents in-stent stenosis but must be on DAPT for at least 6-12 months to prevent in-stent thrombosis
+- Drug-Eluting Stent (usually everolimus-eluting): The eluted drug prevents in-stent stenosis but also delays epithelialization of the stent, and for this reason patients must generally receive DAPT for at least 6-12 months to prevent in-stent thrombosis

 - Thrombolysis